hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/05-neural-networks.md

 The general adage is that "one layer memorizes, many layers generalize."

-Each layer in a neural network is a function composition: the arbitrary curve that a set of adaptive basis functions learn is in a space that has already been transformed by a previous set of adaptive basis functions.
+Each layer in a neural network is a function composition: the arbitrary curve that a set of adaptive basis functions learns is in a space that has already been transformed by a previous set of adaptive basis functions.
 Each layer warps space to make the next layer's problem simpler.

 Roy Keyes has a [fantastic demo](https://gist.github.com/jpivarski/f99371614ecaa48ace90a6025d430247) (too much detail for this section) that classifies three categories of points that are arranged like spiral arms of a galaxy, shown below on the left.
 The first layer of the neural network transforms the $x$-$y$ space of the original problem into the mesh shown in grey on the right.
 In the transformed space, the three spiral arms are now linearly separable.
 It is the starting point for the second layer.